-When a center is not in compliance with a standard or policy of the Accreditation Commission, the Commission will issue a Letter of Non-Compliance to the center.
-The letter will include an explanation of the non-compliance, what the center needs to demonstrate to return to compliance, and a specific time frame for the center to respond to the letter.
-The Commission will review responses to areas of non-compliance at their regularly scheduled meetings and will notify centers within 30 days of the conclusion of the meeting.
+When a program is not in compliance with a standard or policy of the Accreditation Commission, the Commission will issue a Letter of Non-Compliance to the center.
+The letter will include an explanation of the non-compliance, what the program needs to demonstrate to return to compliance, and a specific time frame for the program to respond to the letter, not to exceed 6 months or 1 year, as determined by the Commission.
+The Commission will review responses to areas of non-compliance at their regularly scheduled meetings and will notify programs of the outcome within 30 days of the conclusion of the meeting.

-If a center does not address identified issues within the time frame specified by the Commission, the Commission may grant an extension under the following conditions when the center:
+If a program does not address identified issues within the time frame specified by the Commission, the Commission may grant an extension under the following conditions when the program:

 - hires a new Certified Educator during the specified period of the non-compliance.